-- Approve a three-year budget of £4,425,000 p/a from April 2023 (subject to annual review) to support the new GMCA Cultural Investment Approach.
-Annual budget to be made up of £3.3m District Contributions and £1.25m Retained Business Rates. - 2.
-Approve the proposal that, between April 2023 and March 2026 this budget will be spent in the following ways: - £3,965,000 p/a to support delivery and project management of the five strands of the new GM Culture Investment approach (recommended Spirit and Sustain organisations and recommended levels of investment detailed within the Part B item of this report) - Inspire (£100,000 p/a) - Spirit (See Part B) - Sustain (See Part B) - Collaborate (£120,000 p/a) - Strategic (£150,000 p/a) - Project Management (£70,000 p/a) - o £460,000 p/a to support the ongoing social impact commitment - Note that the list of organisations proposed to be funded by the GMCA Culture Fund are detailed in a separate report to be considered in Part B of this agenda, to be made public within one month of this meeting. - 4.
-Approve the outlined approach to GM Town of Culture 2023, with a view to revising the application process in 2024.
+Agree a three-year budget of £4,425,000 p/a from April 2023 (subject to annual review) to support the new GMCA Cultural Investment Approach.
+Annual budget to be made up of £3.3m District Contributions and £1.25m Retained Business Rates.

+Agree that, between April 2023 and March 2026 this budget will be spent in the following ways;

+£3,965,000 p/a to support delivery and project management of the five strands of the new GM Culture Investment approach (recommended Spirit and Sustain organisations and recommended levels of investment detailed within the Part B item of this report)

+- Inspire (£100,00 p/a)

+- Spirit (See Part B)

+- Sustain (See Part B)

+- Collaborate (£120,000 p/a)

+- Strategic (£150,000 p/a)

+- Project Management (£70,000 p/a)

+- £460,000 p/a to support the ongoing social impact commitment

+- Agree the list of organisations detailed within the Part B item of this report to be funded by the GMCA Culture Fund and the report made public within one month of this meeting.

+- Agree the outlined approach to GM Town of Culture 2023, with a view to revising the application process in 2024.

+- Delegate to the GMCA Treasurer, in consultation with the Portfolio Chief Executive and Leader for Culture, to enter into grant funding agreements with the organisations, and for the amounts, listed in Part B of this report